 Deep corridors have larger parcels and therefore can dedicate more space to landscaped transition areas.
 These corridors can accommodate heights up to 5 stories, larger building footprints, and larger tenant sizes.
 Despite the larger scale, building stepbacks and landscaped transitions adjacent to residential uses are required.
-Tenant spaces along corridors are typically intended to serve a large market in the immediate area. and often include multi tenant shopping centers, and large single-tenant buildings.
-Typical uses in corridors include convenience and general retail, restaurants, offices, institutional uses, and multi-family residential.
 To improve both pedestrian and vehicular access from adjacent commercial roadways and between parcels in deep corridors, new shared access driveways and drive aisles should be provided.